STRIDES/NIHCloudLabAWS/docs/connect_ec2.md

 <img src="/docs/images/2_click_connect.png" width="550" height="250">

-3. SSH and Session Manager should both be available under the `Connect` menu once your instance is running.
+3. SSH and Session Manager (SSM) should both be available under the `Connect` menu once your instance is running.
 If you can not access Session Manager go back up to Step #8 and add the IAM Role.
+When you connect via SSM, you will usually end up in the `/usr/bin`.
+If this happens, then type `cd` to get back to the ssm-user directory.
+If you need to also use the ec2-user, then use `sudo su` and then you can switch between ec2 and ssm users profiles.

 4. Now let's try connecting via SSH.
 Select *SSH client*, and then copy the example given at the bottom.
 Note that the example username is typically `ec2-user` but if you are using Ubuntu as the operating system, the username is `ubuntu`, and you may need to modify the example EC2 gives you.

 <img src="/docs/images/4_connect_ssh.png" width="550" height="400">

 5. Open a terminal on Mac or Linux.
 On Windows connect [using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
 Paste in the command from #4.
 If everything works, you will now be SSH'd into your EC2 machine.
+If you are unable to connect, or get a command timeout, there is likely an issue with the CIDR ranges in the security group not including your IP address.
+If you are connected via wifi, or else connected via ethernet, as well as if you are on the VPN, your IP can be different.
+To help troubleshoot these issues, see the next section.
+If you still are stuck, submit a support ticket.

 <img src="/docs/images/5_terminal.png" width="550" height="250">